EternityForest/Acorns/README.md

 This is a port of Squirrel to the ESP32.
 It gives you a REPL in the Arduino serial terminal, and the underlying library aims to provide an easy API for loading and unloading programs and having multiple running at once.

+In addition to that, acorns aims to provide a runtime layer that gives you the kind of configurability you might expect from a Linux box.

 Try it out with the REPL example sketch, and be warned there's probably bugs and the API isn't stable yet.

+## License
-This projet is under the MIT license, except the PCG random number generator which is Apache.(See http://www.pcg-random.org/)
+This project is under the MIT license, except the PCG random number generator and minIni which are both Apache.(See http://www.pcg-random.org/ and https://github.com/compuphase/minIni)

 ## Process Model